-Inspecting, documenting, and reporting erosion and sediment control measures (e.g., silt fencing) on at least a weekly basis, as well as within 24 hours in the event of a significant precipitation event (e.g., >12 mm precipitation within a 24 hr period or precipitation or snowmelt on wet or thawing soils).

-- Verbally reporting all functional issues, environmental incidents, spills and/or sediment releases offsite (terrestrial and aquatic), regardless of size, immediately to the site supervisor or project manager, followed by a written report within 24 hrs. - Increasing the frequency of erosion and sediment control measures inspections (Section 2.8), if required; - Monitoring turbidity as per the requirements in Associated's Environmental Monitoring Plan (2023a), or as required in the water licence issued by GLWB.
+- Inspecting, documenting, and reporting erosion and sediment control measures (e.g., silt fencing) on at least a weekly basis, as well as within 24 hours in the event of a significant precipitation event (e.g., >12 mm precipitation within a 24 hr period or precipitation or snowmelt on wet or thawing soils). - Verbally reporting all functional issues, environmental incidents, spills and/or sediment releases offsite (terrestrial and aquatic), regardless of size, immediately to the site supervisor or project manager, followed by a written report within 24 hrs. - Increasing the frequency of erosion and sediment control measures inspections (Section 2.8), if required; - Monitoring turbidity as per the requirements in the latest version of Associated's Environmental Monitoring Plan (Version 1.1) (2023a), Version 1.2 still to be approved by the GLWB, which must be followed as per the licence conditions.
 Turbidity data is to be recorded in the EM's daily field report (requirements outlined in Associated's environmental monitoring plan or in the Contactor's CEMP) and any exceedances must be immediately verbally reported to the site manager or project manager. - Reporting the results of the monitoring and recommended improvements, if any, to the Project Engineer; and - Evaluating the implementation of specified measures (e.g., silt fencing) and ensuring that installation is in accordance with the drawings and manufacturers' specifications.